essif-lab/framework/docs/terms/transaction-data-collector.md

 typeid: transaction-data-collector
 stage: draft
 hoverText: "Transaction Data Collector: a functional component that collects sufficient and Validated Data for deciding whether or not a request (typically for a product or a service) is to be serviced."
-glossaryText: "a functional component that collects sufficient and %%validated data|validated-data%% for deciding whether or not a request (typically for a product or a service) is to be serviced."
+glossaryText: "a functional component that collects sufficient and %%validated data^validated-data%% for deciding whether or not a request (typically for a product or a service) is to be serviced."
 ---

 ### Short Description